OpenStackOnRaPi/ostackinstall/README.md

     "changed": false, "msg": "Failed to connect to the host via ssh...` then check file `/etc/hosts` for the presence of the resolution data.
 If previous installation of OpenStack failed and you have reinstalled the OS on the RPis, deleting file `~/.ssh/known_hosts` should solve the problem.

 ```
-# check if ansible can reach target hosts (our RaPis):
+# check if ansible can reach target hosts (our RPis):
 $ ansible -i multinode all -m ping
 ```